 On March 14, 2023, we entered into a credit agreement with Bank of America, N.A., as administrative agent and letter of credit issuer (the "Credit Agreement").
-The Credit Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount equal to the lesser of (i) \$50 million, and (ii) a borrowing base calculated as the sum of (a) 80% of the value of certain of our eligible accounts receivable, plus (b) up to 100% of the value of eligible cash collateral.
-The Revolving Credit Facility will mature on March 13, 2024 and is secured by substantially all of our assets.
-As of July 31, 2023, there were no outstanding loans under the Revolving Credit Facility.
+The Credit Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount equal to the lesser of (i) \$50 million and (ii) a borrowing base calculated as the sum of (a) 80% of the value of certain of our eligible accounts receivable, plus (b) up to 100% of the value of eligible cash collateral.
+The Credit Agreement is secured by substantially all our assets.